Kate Micucci: Career

+and in 2018, she starred in Seven Stages to Achieve Eternal Bliss.

+Her debut solo album My Hat, a collection of children's music, was released in November 2023.

 Personal life

 Micucci married musician and recording producer Jake Sinclair in February 2018.
 They live in Los Angeles and New York.
 She gave birth to their son in January 2020.

-Her brother, Matt Micucci, is also an actor.
+In December 2023, Micucci underwent successful surgery for lung cancer.